nsackett-cf/Google-IP-WARP-Include-list-sync/README.md

 This project deploys a **Cloudflare Worker** designed to automatically synchronize your WARP Split-Tunnel **Include List** with the latest official IPv4 address ranges used by Google and Cloudflare services.

-By keeping this list current, you ensure your Zero Trust policies can accurately and reliably inspect or proxy traffic destined for these critical services.
+By keeping this list current, you ensure your Zero Trust policies can accurately and reliably inspect or proxy traffic destined for these critical services without interruption.

 ---